 Comedy star Michael Hui said: “The American film market is very large, and the overseas market is only 10% of its income.
 So no matter how much you counterfeit, the effect wouldn’t be too great.
 Hong Kong film cannot compare to Hollywood film.
 Take a look at how much has Hong Kong production income declined to.
 Originally, the predicted box office income was over 10 million, due to the effects of piracy – it’s only 3 million.
 When a film’s box office income isn’t good then there is no funding.
 When there is no funding then good talents cannot be hired.
 Without good talents, film quality will continue to decline.
-When that declines, there will even less people watching Hong Kong film.
+When that declines, there will even be less people watching Hong Kong film.
 The cycle continues, why not give film makers a chance?
 One has to know that they don’t get a cent from the pirated disc income.
 Those who get the money are crooks.”

 On February 20 in 1999, Commercial Radio host Leung Tak-Man said that some pirates felt that the sound recording in the cinemas was lacking and hired others to dub the film.
 There was another side to the story – those VCDs were not pirated at the cinemas…those were Mandarin versions.
 Since Mandarin versions have a limited market in Hong Kong, the pirates hired others to dub the goods.
 The best recent example was Stephen Chow’s King of Comedy.
 The writer of this piece, Kwok Hing-Ching, was watching a copy in a shopping center.
 The experience was quite strange since Stephen specializes in humour that’s derived from the Cantonese dialect.
 Even stranger was that this version was completely without foley sounds (diagetic sounds in other words).
 This means that it was like listening to a radio interview or a film voiceover with no accompanying sounds.
 The award-winning director Ann Hui said: “Since the Taiwanese have stopped investing in or buying the copyright for Hong Kong movies at very high prices, there’s not too much money coming in from Taiwan.”